 And words that keep me laughing.

-And so Jackie said when she first saw this version of me.
-All along she’d kept begging me to continue with my original shade of auburn, being used to seeing me that way for fifty plus years.
-During our June trip to Wales, as we looked at our daily array of photos each evening, she remarked how good the current colors look.
+So Jackie said when she first saw this version of me.
+All along she’d begged me to continue with auburn, being used to seeing me that way for fifty plus years.
+During our June trip to Wales, looking at our photos each evening, she remarked how good the current colors look.
 I grinned, not feeling the least bit vain, dear Carly … well, okay just a tad.